kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 4. A staff owner can be assigned, internal review notes added, and status advanced through delivery or closed as completed/rejected.
 5. Status changes are retained in `PartnershipHistory` and included in selected-period reports.

+### Staff Data Hub and bulk import

+1. Staff/admin open `/staff/data/` and choose imports, reports, page visits, partnerships, mentor sessions, or Participant Journey.
+2. The importer accepts Excel (`.xlsx`), CSV, and table-based text PDFs, up to 20 MB and 20,000 data rows.
+It reads the first Excel worksheet; scanned PDFs require conversion to a supported table/text format.
+3. Staff map file columns to system fields, review duplicate identities and row validation issues, then explicitly confirm the import.
+A batch records created, updated, and skipped rows; issue rows can be downloaded as CSV.
+4. Participant imports match by email or name/cohort.
+Optional startup links require one exact match to an existing startup; imports never silently create linked startup records.

+### Participant journey, support, and outcomes

+1. Staff create an internal participant record at any supported programme stage; linking a startup is optional at first.
+2. Staff update current stage/status, cohort, journey owner, and a change note.
+Each initial record and transition is timestamped in the history.
+3. Staff record non-mentoring support delivered and assign follow-up actions.
+Follow-ups may refer to an existing mentor or mentor session; session delivery itself stays in `MentorEngagement`.
+4. Staff record dated outcome snapshots for jobs, monthly revenue/currency, customers/users, and milestones.
+Existing `Funding` records are used for investment totals.
+5. Reports compare outcomes only for participants with a snapshot before and another within the period.
+The app does not treat snapshots as period additions and does not combine currencies.

+### Programme reports and page visits

+- Report periods: current week, month, half-year, year, or custom dates.
+Reports are viewable online and downloadable as Excel or PDF.
+- Reports include startups and status, funding, KPIs, completed and scheduled mentor sessions, partnerships, page visits, participant journey changes, delivered support, follow-ups, and outcome snapshots/comparisons.
+- AI executive summaries are optional.
+With no API key, summaries use local aggregate calculations.
+With a configured provider, only aggregate metrics are submitted; names, emails, and individual records are excluded.
+Set `DTBI_AI_API_KEY`, optionally `DTBI_AI_MODEL`, and optionally `DTBI_AI_BASE_URL`.
+- Startup, mentor, and investor detail pages and directories record one visit per browser session, entity, and local day.
+Admins review and mark records read in Page Visit Notifications.

 ## 9. Forms and Validation

 `staff/forms.py` provides: